mia-platform/documentation/docs/development_suite/api-console/api-design/services.md

 Once you select the card to upload a Docker image, you can see a new tab where you need to fill in the following information:

 - **Name** (*required*): this is the internal hostname;
 - **Docker Image Name** (*required*): the complete docker image name of the service.
-The docker image repository must be accessible by the cluster k8s;
+The docker image repository must be accessible by the k8s cluster;
 - **Repository URL** (*optional*): the URL to the repository hosting the microservice code.
 The user will be able to easily clone the repository from the service detail page later.
 - **Description** (*optional*): this is the description of your microservice.